hpk42/fsredis/README.rst

 if they are tested.

-(C) Holger Krekel 2013, License: MIT
+copyright: Holger Krekel 2013, License: MIT